MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-streaming.md

    ![Screenshot that shows frequency settings for automatic page refresh.](media/dataflows-streaming/dataflows-streaming-39.png)

-5. To share a real-time report, publish back to the Power BI service, set up your dataflow credentials for the dataset, and share.
+5. To share a real-time report, first publish back to the Power BI service.
+Then you can set up your dataflow credentials for the dataset and share.

 > [!TIP]
 > If your report isn't updated as fast as you need it to be or in real time, check the [documentation for automatic page refresh](../../create-reports/desktop-automatic-page-refresh.md).
 Follow the FAQs and troubleshooting instructions to figure out why this problem might be happening.